AARP Eye Center

-- No longer has a child in their care who is younger than 16 or disabled and entitled to benefits on the late worker’s earnings record.
+- They no longer have a child in their care who is younger than 16 or disabled and entitled to benefits on the late worker’s earnings record.

-- Remarries.
+- They remarry.
 Some exceptions exist if the marriage is to someone receiving certain kinds of Social Security benefits.

-- Becomes entitled to widow’s or widower’s benefits.
+- They become entitled to widow’s or widower’s benefits.

-- Becomes entitled to a retirement benefit that exceeds any survivor benefit.
+- They become entitled to a retirement benefit that exceeds any survivor benefit.

 More than 2 million children of late beneficiaries receive survivor benefits.
 Generally, such payments stop when a child turns 18.
-Benefits can continue to as late as age 19 and 2 months if the child is a full-time student in elementary or secondary education or with no age limit if the child became disabled before age 22.
+Benefits can continue until as late as age 19 and 2 months if the child is a full-time student in elementary or secondary education or with no age limit if the child became disabled before age 22.

-In almost all instances, getting married will end a recipient child’s survivor benefits, even if the child still qualifies based on age.
+In almost all instances, getting married will end a recipient child’s survivor benefits, even if the child still qualifies based on age or disability.

 Surviving stepchildren, grandchildren, step-grandchildren and adopted children also might qualify for survivor benefits, subject to the rules above.